Adam Pearce

-Adam Pearce (born June 24, 1978) is an American retired professional wrestler.
-He is signed to WWE as Director of Live Events, producer, trainer, and on-screen general manager of the Raw brand.
+Adam John Pearce (born June 24, 1978) is an American retired professional wrestler.
+He is signed to WWE as Director of Live Events, producer, trainer, and on-screen general manager of Raw.

 Pearce is a former five-time NWA World Heavyweight Champion, NWA British Commonwealth Heavyweight Champion, and PWG World Champion.
 He is also a member of the NWA Hall of Fame and a former full-time trainer and coach at the WWE Performance Center.

 Early life and training

 Pearce lettered in both football and baseball at Waukegan High School, in Waukegan, Illinois.
 Between his junior and senior years, Pearce suffered from acute muscular compartment syndrome in both of his lower legs and underwent surgery.
 As a result, he had to "pretty much learn how to walk all over again" and he stopped playing sports.
 During his convalescence, he met professional wrestling trainers Sonny Rogers and Randy Ricci, and began training with them in November 1995.